full control of your digital advertising. Try Free for 14 Days

 What is DSP?

-A demand-side platform is the ad tech platform made for automatically buying programmatic ad placements.
+A demand-side platform is an ad tech platform made for automatically buying programmatic ad placements.

 A DSP is a center for programmatic operations from the advertiser’s side.
 That’s why it’s a demand-side platform, duh.
 The tech is basically a key to the kingdom of programmatic deals.
-It lets you access ad exchanges – open marketplaces where all these auctions discussed above happen.
+It lets you access multiple ad exchanges simultaneously — open marketplaces where all the auctions discussed above happen.

 DSP vs SSP: Who Uses a DSP?